Government College of Engineering and Research, Avasari Khurd: Library

 The library is part of the administrative building, covering 250 sq. m., including separate periodicals/magazine section and reading rooms.
 It has reprographics facilities and internet access.
 Each department also has its own departmental library.

 The book bank scheme of social welfare department is available for students from scheduled caste and scheduled tribes.

 It also provides a digital library.

 A reading room is available during college hours.
 Two reading rooms offer capacity for 100 students.

 The college library subscribes to seven newspapers, four in Marathi and three in English.

 Entrepreneurship Development and Start Up Center (EDSUC)

 The Entrepreneurship Development and Start Up Centre (EDSUC) is a non-profit student's organization dedicated to promoting and building entrepreneurship among students.
-It was established in 2018 under the aegis of Innovation, Incubation and Entrepreneurship Development cell of "Government College of Engineering and Research, Avasari (khurd)".
+It was established in 2018 under the aegis of Innovation, Incubation and Entrepreneurship Development cell of "Government College of Engineering and Research, Avasari (Khurd)".

 Admissions

-The college is under the Government of Maharastra.
+The college is under the Government of Maharashtra.
 Admission process follows the MHT-CET cap round process.
 This whole process held under the DTE.